robjg/oj-doc/README.md

 {@link}
-: The contents will be checked against the reference and if it refers to another job or type in the reference that page will be linked otherwise an api url will be used.
-Only one apiurl can be specified and it defaults to the [rgordon.co.uk api doc](rgordon.co.uk/oddjob/docs.html). links to the JDK api should not be used in these blocks as they will not be resolved.
+: The contents will be checked against the reference and if it refers to another job or type in the reference that page will be linked otherwise external Javadoc urls will be used.
+These can be specified with multiple -link options.
+If none are provided it  defaults to the [rgordon.co.uk api doc](rgordon.co.uk/oddjob/docs.html).

 {@code}
 : This is converted to preformatted text.